Minimum-Weight Parity Factor Decoder for Quantum Error Correction: Evaluation

 \subsection{Simulation Setup}

 We use \texttt{stim}~\cite{gidney2021stim} to generate the syndrome given a circuit and noise model.
 We generate enough syndromes to ensure the error bar corresponding to 95\% confidence interval is sufficiently small that the relative accuracies of different decoders are obvious.
 For each setting, we use the same sequence of syndromes across all decoders when applicable.
 The number of syndromes depends on the logical error rate, from $1000$ for the highest to $4.6\times10^9$ for the lowest.
 We consider three types of qLDPC codes: surface code~\cite{dennis2002topological}, color code~\cite{bombin2006topological} and Bivariate Bicycle (BB) code~\cite{bravyi2024high}.
 We employ code-capacity noise models including bit-flip noise ($p_X = p$, $p_Y = p_Z = 0$), depolarizing noise ($p_X = p_Y = p_Z = p/3$) and biased-$Y$ noise ($p_Y = p$, $p_X = p_Z = 0$).
-We also consider circuit-level noise models defined in~\cite{gidney2021stim},~\cite{gidney2023new} and~\cite{gong2024toward} for the surface code, the color code and the the BB code, respectively.
-We compare \hyperion with existing MWPM decoder~\cite{wu2023fusion,higgott2025sparse} and BPOSD decoder~\cite{roffe2020decoding,Roffe_LDPC_Python_tools_2022}.
-We also consider variants of the MWPM decoder optimized for the color code (denoted as ``C-MWPM'') as implemented by the authors of~\cite{gidney2023new,chromobius} and for the tailored surface code with biased-$Y$ noise~\cite{tuckett2019tailoring} (denoted as ``T-MWPM''), which we implement in~\cite{qec-playground-t-mwpm}).
-For a fair comparison, we ensure that all decoders for the same setting are decoding the exact same sequence of syndromes, except for T-MWPM, which does not support \texttt{stim}.
-In this case, the results remain comparable within the 95\% confidence interval marked by the error bars.
+We also consider circuit-level noise models defined in~\cite{gidney2021stim},~\cite{gidney2023new} and~\cite{gong2024toward} for the surface code, the color code and the BB code, respectively.
+Among the combination of the above codes and noise models, only the surface code with the bit-flip noise model has a simple decoding graph, while the rest have decoding hypergraphs.
+We compare \hyperion with existing MWPM decoder~\cite{wu2023qce,higgott2025sparse} and BPOSD decoder~\cite{roffe2020decoding,Roffe_LDPC_Python_tools_2022}.
+We also consider variants of the MWPM decoder optimized for the color code (denoted as ``C-MWPM'') as implemented by the authors of~\cite{gidney2023new,chromobius} and for the tailored surface code with biased-$Y$ noise~\cite{tuckett2019tailoring} (denoted as ``T-MWPM''), which we implement in~\cite{qec-playground-t-mwpm}.
+These variants are optimized for the hypergraphs from their intended codes and therefore, not general.
+They cleverly, through approximation, convert the MWPF problem on the decoding hypergraph into an MWPM problem on a simple graph, which loses accuracy.

+For a fair comparison, we ensure that all decoders for the same setting are decoding the same sequence of syndromes, except for T-MWPM, which does not support \texttt{stim} but has its own syndrome generator.